 My personal take-aways

-Some of the arguments this book makes are very controversial, which is what makes it such a good book, but also one you have to think a lot about.
+Some of the arguments The Language Instinct makes are very controversial, which is what makes it such a good book, but also one you have to think a lot about.
 I’m a big fan of learning more about the most basic principles that guide our everyday life.
 Language is one of them for sure, so thumbs up for this one.

 What else can you learn from the blinks?